 UK businesses will also need to comply with the EU GDPR where they are processing EU citizens’ personal data.

 In the long term, this will require an ‘adequacy decision’ by the European Commission on the suitability of the UK’s data protection framework under the DPA 2018.
-It may also result in a legally-binding data protection agreement between the EU and UK.
+It may also result in a legally binding data protection agreement between the EU and UK.
+On 14 April 2021, the European Data Protection Board announced that it had adopted two Opinions on the draft UK adequacy decisions.
+The next step is for the European Commission to seek approval from representatives from each EU Member State and then adopt a final decision.

 Ask a lawyer if you are unsure whether the GDPR applies to your business.